hyprland-community/hyprland-rs/README.md

 # hyprland-rs
-A unoffical rust wrapper for hyprlands IPC
+A unoffical rust wrapper for hyprland's IPC